 - Targeting disaster relief and recovery efforts to the most vulnerable populations, emphasizing cooperative development and the restoration of a safe, sufficient and culturally appropriate food supply

 NCG participates in the Climate Collaborative and has made commitments in the areas of policy, agriculture and food waste.
-In 2012, NCG began offsetting a portion of its own carbon emissions and has planted and/or protected more than 1.8 million native trees in the Co+op Forest, part of a United Nations accredited program.
-We’ve pledged to achieve a United Nations Sustainable Development Goal to offset our Scope 1 (natural gas and ground travel) and 2 (electricity) carbon emissions annually through at least 2030.
+We’ve pledged to achieve a United Nations Sustainable Development Goal to offset our Scope 1 [natural gas and ground travel] and 2 [electricity] carbon emissions annually through at least 2030.

-- Promoting waste reduction and alternative packaging at the manufacturer and distributor level, particularly, reduction of plastics and increases in reusable packaging; working with industry partners to research and provide the most environmentally friendly options possible in NCG programs/services, including tangible items such as branded packaging
+- Promoting waste reduction and encouraging alternative packaging at manufacturer and distributor level, particularly, reduction of plastics and increases in reusable packaging; working with industry partners to research and provide the most environmentally friendly options possible in NCG programs/services, including tangible items such as branded packaging

-- Partnering with BIPOC-led organizations working at the national level to reduce health disparities resulting from environmental racism
+- Partnering with organizations led by racially minoritized people working at the national level to reduce health disparities resulting from environmental racism

 Through NCG, food co-ops have opportunities to track their progress on key environmental and social metrics by participating in Co+efficient, which helps co-ops measure, analyze and improve their impacts.

-As democratic, community-owned grocery stores, food co-ops are uniquely well positioned to engage citizens in their communities and improve quality of life in their neighborhoods.
+As democratic, community owned grocery stores, food co-ops are uniquely well positioned to engage citizens in their communities and improve quality of life in their neighborhoods.
 As we overcome our own biases and reimagine community, food co-ops can contribute to cities and towns with more joyful, regenerative work opportunities, safer spaces, and life-affirming connections to our food and environment.
 NCG supports co-ops in engaging their communities in the following ways:

 - Empowering NCG food co-ops to direct more attention to local product sourcing, community wellness and local economic benefit by providing tools and resources that improve operational efficiency

 - Sharing data that helps co-ops understand the demographic and socioeconomic makeup of their communities; and, providing guidance to assist member co-ops in understanding and responding to their communities’ needs across demographic and socioeconomic groups

-- Advocating for product labeling that improves consumers' ability to make informed choices
+- Advocating for and educating around product labeling that improves consumers' ability to make informed choices

 - Informing the public about food system issues through food co-ops’ national media platforms; informing co-ops and their members of opportunities to engage in public policy